The Aviation Law Review: Denmark

 Air carriers are further subject to the general provisions and principles regarding torts and product liability.
 Under the Danish general principles of tort, air carriers will generally be liable for damage resulting from the carrier's negligence, although the carrier's liability is modified by the Aviation Act (see Section VII).

-Air carriers are subject to the Danish environmental legislation including the Environmental Protection Act, under which undertakings may be fined for violations of the Act.
+Air carriers are subject to Danish environmental legislation, including the Environmental Protection Act, under which undertakings may be fined for violations of the Act.

 Licensing of operations

 i Licensed activities